HighDiceRoller/icepool/README.md

 ## Features

-* Pure Python implementation.
+* Pure Python implementation using only the Standard Library.
+Run it anywhere Python runs: program locally, share Jupyter notebooks, or build your own client-side web apps using Pyodide.
+* Dice support all standard operators (+, -, <, >, etc.) as well as an extensive library of functions (rerolling, exploding, etc.)
+* Efficient dice pool algorithm can solve keep-highest, finding sets and/or straights, *RISK*-like mechanics, and more in milliseconds, even for large pools.
 * Exact fractional probabilities using Python `int`s.
-* Dice support all standard operators (+, -, <, >, etc.) as well as an extensive library of functions (rerolling, exploding, etc.)
-* Can outperform sequence/multiset-based algorithms on many dice pool problems.
-    In some cases it may be thousands or millions of times faster.
 * Experimental support for decks (sampling without replacement).

 ## Installing